xbeat/Machine-Learning/README.md

 Introduction to Experiment Tracking in Machine Learning

 Experiment tracking is a crucial aspect of machine learning projects, enabling data scientists to organize, compare, and reproduce their work efficiently.
 It involves systematically recording parameters, metrics, and artifacts for each experiment run.
 This practice is essential for maintaining a clear history of your ML development process and facilitating collaboration among team members.

+## Python for Data Science Simplicity and Power

+Introduction to Python for Data Science

+Python has indeed become a popular language for data science and analysis.
+Its simplicity, readability, and extensive ecosystem of libraries make it an excellent tool for handling and visualizing data.
+In this presentation, we'll explore key Python techniques and libraries for data manipulation and visualization, focusing on built-in functionalities and implementing core concepts from scratch.

 ## Multilingual Sentence Encoding with PyTorch